 Students are expected to attend all lab and lecture days.
 In the event of illness, it is the student's responsibility to notify his/her instructor.
-In RNSG 1412, the student can have no more than two (2) absences to be successful.
-A student having three or more absences may be dropped from RNSG 1412.
+In RNSG 2201, the student can have no more than one (1) absence to be successful in the course.
+A student having two or more absences may be dropped from RNSG 2201.
 The course leader may initiate the withdrawal of the student for absences.
 Reinstatement is handled individually.
 Attendance will be made before every class.
 In an emergency or school sponsored event and with proper instructor notification before class, an exception may be reviewed case-by-case.
 It is the student's responsibility to contact the instructor via email if they are late or absent.
 Students are responsible for obtaining missing content.